Hierarchical hyperbolicity of graph products: Introduction

 \begin{thm} Let $G_\Gamma$ be a graph product of finite groups and let $\mathbb{E}(\Gamma)$ be its electrification. \begin{enumerate} \item $\mathbb{E}(\Gamma)$ has bounded diameter if and only if $\Gamma$ is either a complete graph, a minsquare graph, or the join of minsquare graph and a complete graph. \item $\mathbb{E}(\Gamma)$ is a quasi-line if and only if $G_\Gamma$ is virtually cyclic. \end{enumerate} \end{thm}

 As a final application of Theorem \ref{intro_thm:main_thm}, we give a new proof of Meier's classification of hyperbolicity of graph products \cite{Meier}.

 \textbf{Outline of the paper.} We begin by introducing the necessary tools from the geometry of graph products in Section \ref{section:backgroup_graph_products} and reviewing the definition of a relatively hierarchically hyperbolic group in Section \ref{section:backgroup_HHS}.
 In Section \ref{section:proto}, we set up our proof of the relative hierarchical hyperbolicity of graph products by defining the necessary spaces, projections, and relations.
 In Section \ref{section:rel_HHG}, we show the spaces, projections, and relations defined in Section \ref{section:proto} satisfy the axioms of a relative HHG (or non-relative HHS in the case of the syllable metric).
 This completes the proofs of Theorem \ref{intro_thm:main_thm} and Corollary \ref{intro_cor:syllable_is_HHG}.
 Section \ref{section:applications} is devoted to applications.
-We start by proving graph products of HHGs are HHGs (Theorem \ref{intro_thm:Graph_Products_of_HHGs_are_HHGs}) in Section \ref{section:graph_products_of_HHG}, which requires a technical result that can be found in the appendix.
+We start by proving graph products of HHGs are HHGs (Theorem \ref{intro_thm:Graph_Products_of_HHGs_are_HHGs}) in Section \ref{section:graph_products_of_HHG}, which requires a technical result that can be found in the appendix of \cite{ABD}.
 In Section \ref{section:hyperbolic_graph_products}, we record our proof of Meier's hyperbolicity criteria, and in Section \ref{section:electrification}, we classify when Genevois' electrification has infinite diameter and when it is a quasi-line, proving Theorem \ref{intro_thm:electrification}.

-\textbf{Acknowledgements.} The authors would like to thank Mark Hagen for his useful comments and suggestions for applications, Carolyn Abbott for helpful discussions regarding the appendix, Anthony Genevois for his comments on an earlier draft of the paper, and their advisor Jason Behrstock for many valuable conversations and his support throughout.
+\textbf{Acknowledgements.} The authors would like to thank Mark Hagen for his useful comments and suggestions for applications, Anthony Genevois for his comments on an earlier draft of the paper, and their advisor Jason Behrstock for many valuable conversations and his support throughout.
+The authors would also like to thank an anonymous referee for comments that improved the paper.